The effect of thermally pulsating asymptotic giant branch stars on the evolution of the rest-frame near-infrared galaxy luminosity function: Acknowledgements

 \section{Acknowledgements}

-This project is supported by the Marie Curie Excellence Team Grant MEXT-CT-2006-042754 "UniMass" of the Training and Mobility of Researchers programme financed by the European Community.
+This project is supported by the Marie Curie Excellence Team Grant MEXT-CT-2006-042754 "UniMass" (PI: C. MAraston) of the Training and Mobility of Researchers programme financed by the European Community.
 PM and FF acknowledge support by the ASI/COFIS grant.
 FF acknowledges the support of an INAF-OATs fellowship granted on 'Basic Research' funds.
 GDL acknowledges financial support from the European Research Council under the European Community’s Seventh Framework Programme (FP7/2007-2013)/ERC grant agreement n.
 202781.

-The authors thank Emanuele Daddi for helpful comments.
+The authors thank Emanuele Daddi and the referee Gustavo Bruzual for helpful comments.
 PM and FF thank Laura Silva for useful discussions.
 BH, CM and CT thanks Edd Edmondson for a computer network that always works.
 BH thanks Peter Thomas for his guidance and constant support.